-Perfect Stranger is Yuli Fershtat.
-The Israeli born musician will be returning to South Africa this weekend at Multiverz on Friday and Teknotribe’s 10th Birthday on Saturday, after playing at the first Love & Light Festival in 2011.
-He first became known for his alias BLT, but the real game changer was Perfect Stranger – a fusion sound incorporating elements of Psytrance, Progressive and Techno.
-We decided to have a chat with Yuli, just a couple of days prior to his visit.
+Perfect Stranger is the solo project of Yuli Fershtat, an eclectic Russian-born, California-based, Israeli musician.
+He first became known for his alias BLT, but the real game changer was Perfect Stranger in 2005 – a fusion sound incorporating elements of Psytrance, Progressive and Techno.

 Perfect Stranger : I was aware of Goa Trance before 1992, but never gave it much attention.
 There was no such genre as Psytrance at that time, and also the ‘Goa’ music’ was just developing into what made it quite famous, 2 or 3 years later.
 I travelled India and Nepal in the second half of 1992, and spent a couple of months in Goa.
 That experience changed my views about the music, and made me a so called ‘fanatic’ of the genre.
 The project BLT was started because some close friends of mine claimed I needed to make Trance music, and for my 27th birthday they got me a Yamaha CS1x synth.
 I had no choice but to get some more gear and see what can possibly happen if I write music.

 You still play and produce as BLT sporadically.
 What eventually caused you to focus your effects on Perfect Stranger?
 In your opinion, was the Goa sound losing its way?